 What are State Development Loans (SDLs) and why are they issued?

-The debt market is gaining traction, and under them, State Development loans are gaining popularity as they are offering attractive interest rates to investors with low risk.
+The debt market is getting attention, and under them, State Development loans are gaining popularity as they are offering attractive interest rates to investors with low risk.

 But what are State Development Loans?
 Let’s understand in detail.